simplecomplexities/minimalistnotes/README.md

 ## Usage

-1. Use the input fields to add a title, category, and content to your note.
+1. Use the input fields to add a title, category, tags and content to your note.
 2. Save your note using the "Save Note" button.
 3. View and delete notes by category in the sidebar.